 Stardew Valley has an extremely dedicated fanbase and it's easy to see why.
 The calming simulation game also carries an engaging story for players with a wide array of options and alternate outcomes.
 One of the most interesting features is the ability for the player to choose their own farm.

-Best Farms in Stardew Valley
+List of the Best Farms in Stardew Valley

 Different farms have their pros and cons in the game.
 It can be a tough choice.
 Here are the best options for farms in Stardew Valley.